facebook/react-native/packages/react-native/scripts/ios-prebuild/__docs__/README.md

 If no options are passed, the script executes all the steps in this order:

+- setup the codebase for all platforms and flavors
-- setup build for all platforms and flavors
+- build for all platforms and flavors
 - compose xcframeworks
 - sign (if an identity is passed)